 Stochastic Evaluation The stochastic evaluation in the model is well-suited for Monte Carlo rendering but it introduces additional variance.
 However, as the closed-form evaluation can be used for the single-scattering contribution (as proposed above), variance is only introduced for the higher-order interactions.
+In our supplemental material, we benchmark the impact of noise due to the stochastic evaluation for different materials and roughnesses.
+We found that the addition of the multiple-scattering component adds about 20% more variance to the image.
 Nevertheless, our model is unsuitable for real-time rendering where the shading has to be smooth with one sample per pixel.